jnozzi/cocoadev.com/markdown/NSUserDefaultsCategory.md

-Code for using custom types with the General/NSUserDefaults class.
+Code for using custom types with the NSUserDefaults class.

-Modified from the General/NSColor sample code on Apple's developer web site
+Modified from the NSColor sample code on Apple's developer web site

-**Source for General/NSUserDefaults+General/CocoaDevUsersAdditions.h :**
+**Source for NSUserDefaults+CocoaDevUsersAdditions.h :**

  #import <Foundation/Foundation.h>